IlyaKhalafi/AI-Assignments/HW5/README.md

 - SVM
 - KNeighbors

 Also I used implementation of above algorithms from `scikit-learn` library.
-All code and comparision details are available in `Human_Activity_Recognition_Using_Smartphones_Data_Set.ipynb` file.
+All codes and comparision details are available in `Human_Activity_Recognition_Using_Smartphones_Data_Set.ipynb` file.